Adam Gee (producer): Awards

+Other Activities

 Gee served as an advisor on the UK government's Byron Review of Children and New Technology (child safety with regard to internet and video games) published in March 2008.

-He was educated at the direct grant The Haberdashers' Aske's Boys' School in Elstree in Hertfordshire.

-He was made a Freeman of the City of London through the Worshipful Company of Cutlers in 2006 and a Liveryman in 2009.

-He worked as a volunteer on the London 2012 Olympic Games website/online media presence (for LOCOG) and on the London 2012 Paralympics site (for Channel 4).
+Gee maintains a personal blog, Simple Pleasures part 4, where he writes on creativity, media, and culture.

 In June 2025, he took part in an international event in Paris dedicated to duanju, the emerging format of vertical mobile fiction, organized by the association Studio Phocéen.

+Memberships and Affiliations

+Gee has served on BAFTA's Television and Interactive Entertainment committees, and is a voting member of the European Film Academy.
+He has held board positions at ICA's The Club, Culture24, the Phoenix Cinema and Hot Cherry.
+He previously served as a non-executive director of Wordia with Michael Birch.
+He is a non-executive director of Blue Door.

+Honours

+He was made a Freeman of the City of London through the Worshipful Company of Cutlers in 2006, became a Liveryman in 2009 and joined the Court in 2026.

+Gee was awarded an honorary fellowship from Norwich University of the Arts in 2020 "for services to the UK Broadcast and Interactive Media industry".

 Productions

 Adam Gee's multiplatform/transmedia productions include: